OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.de-de/master/a9c991a5afaebd10b8812dfc1d67120ed4ebdfd2.md

 You can translate the product-related information into any language that is available from the **Text translation** page.
 For more information, see the following section **How do I created translations for product-related information**.

-## Where can I view the translated information?
+## <a name="where-can-i-view-the-translated-information"></a>Where can I view the translated information?
 You can view translations of product-related information in any external source document, such as an invoice, that uses a language where translations are available.

-## How do I create translations for productrelated information?
+## <a name="how-do-i-create-translations-for-productrelated-information"></a>How do I create translations for productrelated information?
 To create translations for a product, follow these steps:
 1. Click **Product information management** &gt; **Common** &gt; **Released products**.
 2. Select a product, and on the Action Pane, in the **Languages** group, click **Translations**.